Canada at the Winter Olympics: Bobsleigh

 Canada has won five gold medals in bobsleigh.
 The first, a surprising victory by Vic Emery's four-man team in Innsbruck (1964).
 The second was won by Pierre Lueders and Dave MacEachern in the two-man event in Nagano (1998) - a race that produced a rare tie in which both the Canadian pair and an Italian pair were awarded gold (a German pair won bronze).
-The Canadian men's duo of Justin Kripps and Alex Kovacz would repeat the feat in 2018, tying for gold with a German sled.
+The Canadian men's duo of Justin Kripps and Alexander Kopacz would repeat the feat in 2018, tying for gold with a German sled.
 In the first back to back wins by a two-woman team, Kaillie Humphries and Heather Moyse won gold medals in Vancouver (2010) and Sochi (2014).